 All that’s left is to taste and adjust the seasonings.
-I mentioned you can add in a little sauerkraut or some of the juices from the can or bag and just happen to have some in the fridge.
+I mentioned you can add in a little sauerkraut or some of the brine from the can or bag if you happen to have some in the fridge.
 Maybe you’re making Reubens, too?
 If not just add a little vinegar.
 Go by taste.

 If you have leftover vegetables from your corned beef dinner, toss them in, too, if you’d like at the end, just to heat through.
 They’re probably pretty soft anyway so you don’t want to cook them more, just heat them up.
 No waste!

 Storing any Leftovers:

 Yeah, it’s a great thing, imho, when your leftovers have leftovers!
 And a lucky thing if there’s any of this left, maybe for a quick lunch.

 - Store in the fridge in an airtight container for three to five days.
 If storing a larger amount than a serving or two, cool to room temperature before adding to the fridge.

 - Connemara Soup freezes very well.
 Heat from frozen or thaw overnight in the refrigerator.

 - When reheating, either the microwave or stovetop works well.